domantax/just-the-docs-template/equipment/oven_and_hob.md

 nav_order: 2
 ---

-# Oven and Hob
+# Oven, Microwave and Hob

-The oven and grill are electric and hopefully the controls are self explanatory.
+The oven and microwave are electric and hopefully the controls are self explanatory.
 In order to get the hob working, at first you must get the security key off and then switch on the hob.
 Each plate is controlled separately.
+Induction plates are the once on the left side.